tabwrangler/tabwrangler/README.md

 * *Exclude list*: Provide the urls or domain names of the sites you never want auto-closed.
 * *Tab Lock*: Pick open tabs to "lock".
 Locked tabs will not be auto-closed.
 * *Configurable*: Pick how long a tab should be considered ready to close and how many tabs should be open at a minimum.
+* *Smart*: Doesn't autoclose pinned tabs, doesn't close all your tabs, just enough to make your browser usable.

 ## Usage / Installation